Welcome to the State Mining & Geology Board (SMGB)

 Note: If you wish to be alerted to the SMGB's ongoing activities, you can be added to the mailing list and/or the e-blast list.
 Click here for more information.

 - On April 11, 2014, the Office of Administrative Law approved amended regulatory action pertaining to the designation and termination of designation of mineral lands in the Palm Springs Production-Consumption Region.
-This regulatory action (regulatory text and plates) becomes effective on July 1, 2014.
+This regulatory action (regulatory text and plates) became effective on July 1, 2014.

 - On January 13, 2014, the Office of Administrative Law approved the SMGB's regulations pertaining to mandatory notification and recertification of amended surface mining ordinances.
 This regulatory action became effective April 1, 2014.